TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/ContentObjects/Hmenu/Index.rst

          string

    Description
-         Which field in the pages-table to use for sorting.
+         Which field in the pages table to use for sorting.

          Possible values are: